Silvana S. Foundation Commission Award Open Call

 The Silvana S. Foundation Commission Award is a brand-new commission award that aims to empower photographers based in Asia Pacific focusing on environmental, wildlife preservation, and humanitarian concerns.

 The theme for the inaugural edition is Rediscovering Lost Connections.
 Despite our modern world becoming more interconnected than ever before, many have lost touch with the environment.
-The theme encompasses the need for us to reconnect to our immediate surroundings — to the environment, people and all living creatures that co-exists on earth.
+The theme encompasses the need for us to reconnect to our immediate surroundings — to the environment, people and all living creatures that co-exist on earth.
 The commission award hopes to bring about an awareness of the issues that affect us and our future generations.

-One final winner will be awarded with SGD$20,000 to create new works which will be exhibited as part of the 7th edition of Singapore International Photography Festival (SIPF), beginning in October 2020.
-Having a viewership of close to 200,000 visitors in its last edition, the SIPF platform will confer international exposure to the commissioned artist and further expand their work to bring awareness to environment and humanitarian issues.
+One final winner will be awarded SGD$20,000 to create new works which will be exhibited as part of the 7th edition of Singapore International Photography Festival (SIPF), beginning in October 2020.
+Having a viewership of close to 200,000 visitors in its last edition, the SIPF platform will confer international exposure to the commissioned artist and further expand their work to bring awareness to environmental and humanitarian issues.